getify/Functional-Light-JS/ch2.md

 foo( 3, 4 );
 ```

-As of ES5 (and strict mode, specifically), `arguments` is considered by some to be soft-deprecated; many will avoid using it if possible.
-It'll never be removed -- in JS we "never" break backwards-compatibility no matter how convenient that may be -- but it's strongly suggested that you avoid using it whenever possible.
+As of ES5 (and strict mode, specifically), `arguments` is considered by some to be sort-of-deprecated; many avoid using it if possible.
+In JS, we "never" break backwards-compatibility no matter how helpful that may be for future progress, so `arguments` never be removed.
+But it's now commonly suggested that you avoid using it whenever possible.

 However, I suggest that `arguments.length`, and only that, is OK to keep using for those cases where you need to care about the passed number of arguments.
-A future version of JS might possibly add a feature that restores the ability to determine the number of arguments passed without `arguments.length`; if that happens, then we can fully drop usage of `arguments`.
+A future version of JS might possibly add a feature that offers the ability to determine the number of arguments passed without consulting `arguments.length`; if that happens, then we can fully drop usage of `arguments`!

 Be careful: **never** access arguments positionally, like `arguments[1]`.
-Stick to `arguments.length` only, if you must.
+Stick to `arguments.length` only, and only if you must.

 Except... how will you access an argument that was passed in a position beyond the declared parameters?
 I'll answer that in a moment; but first, take a step back and ask yourself, "Why would I want to do that?".
 Seriously.
 Think about that closely for a minute.